A game of quantum advantage: linking verification and simulation: Summary of results

-In order for the verification game to work, we may further request that sampling from Alice's distributions, evaluating Bob's test functions $f_i$ and the size of the messages sent to Robert to be tasks that need be achieved efficiently with the resources at hand.
+In order for the verification game to be scalable, we may further request that sampling from Alice's distributions, evaluating Bob's test functions $f_i$ and the size of the messages sent to Robert to be tasks that need to be achieved efficiently with the resources at hand.
 In what follows, we define efficient as a consumption of resources that scales polynomially with the size of the problem, i.e., the number of qubits of the quantum computer.
 But a more at hands definition, where we impose constraints on their size and time of computation justified by the state of the art of classical computing hardware, is also compatible with this framework and most probably be the definition used in any real experimental demonstration.
+Test functions that are not scalable, such as the XEB used in random quantum circuit experiments, are also contained in our game framework after some modifications.
+However, our no-go results do not directly apply to them as they focus on efficient functions.
+Indeed, the non-scalability of benchmarks like the XEB makes it impractical for future quantum computers of larger sizes than today's.

+The framework presented above is quite general, capturing most of the existing quantum advantage verification proposals to date.
+It is natural to ask how to phrase some current quantum advantage tests and attempts to spoof them within our framework.
+In the examples below we illustrate how to use the formalism to describe the scenario in which we benchmark against supposedly better solutions to NP-complete optimization problems, sampling from random quantum circuits and briefly discuss the case of boson sampling machines.